Basheeralwaely/Deep-Learning-for-Human-Vision-Understanding/README.md

 git clone https://github.com/Basheeralwaely/Deep-Learning-for-Human-Vision-Understanding.git  \
 pip install requirements.txt

-Make sure that you download any image dataset.
+Be sure to download an image dataset.
 We used DIV2K data sets with 800 high-resolution training images and 100 test images.

 There are thre ipynb files:\
 1- train.ipynp    to build your own model from scratch\